 The Attorney General of Canada recently appointed Dan to the Federal Courts Rules Committee.
 Previously, Dan clerked at the Federal Court from 2006-2007.

-Recognized for his litigation practice and contributions to the legal community, Dan has been named a Litigator to Watch by Lexpert Magazine and was awarded the 2015 Zöe Odei Young Lawyers Award, which recognizes a young lawyer’s service to the Canadian Bar Association and the community.
+Recognized for his litigation practice and contributions to the legal community, Dan has been named a Litigator to Watch by Lexpert Magazine, was named as a 2020 Lexpert® Rising Star, celebrating Canada’s leading lawyers under 40 and was awarded the 2015 Zöe Odei Young Lawyers Award, which recognizes a young lawyer’s service to the Canadian Bar Association and the community.
 Dan is also a volunteer counsel for the Halifax Refugee Clinic and represents refugee claimants before the Immigration and Refugee Board.

 LL.B., Dalhousie University (2005)